Engineering faster double-array Aho-Corasick automata: Experimental analyses of DAAC techniques

 Figure \ref{fig:order} shows the experimental results of matching times for \Name{LexBFS}, \Name{FreqBFS}, \Name{LexDFS}, and \Name{FreqDFS} presented in Section \ref{sect:tech:order}.
 In the \Name{Bytewise} scheme, we fix the other settings to \Name{Forest}, \Name{Packed}, \Name{Compact}, and \Name{SkipForward} ($L=16$).
 In the \Name{Mapped} scheme, we fix the other settings to \Name{Forest}, \Name{Packed}, and \Name{SkipForward} ($L=16$).

 We compare the \Name{DFS} and \Name{BFS} orders. \Name{DFS} is faster than \Name{BFS} for \Name{JaWord} and \Name{JaChars} in \Name{Bytewise}.
 To investigate the reason, we show the number of times states are visited in each depth during a pattern matching in Figure \ref{fig:order:counts}.
 As we can see, deeper states are often visited for \Name{JaWord} and \Name{JaChars} in \Name{Bytewise}.
-The number of L3 cache misses occurring during a pattern matching is shown in Table \ref{tab:order:cache}, where we can see that \Name{DFS} is cache-efficient in most cases.
-These observations indicate that \Name{DFS} enables cache-efficient traversals on deeper states and is suitable for long patterns.
+The number of L3-load misses occurring during a pattern matching is shown in Table \ref{tab:order:cache}, where we can see that \Name{DFS} is cache-efficient in most cases.
+These observations indicate that \Name{DFS} enables cache-efficient traversals on deeper states and is suitable for long patterns.\footnote{As with Section \ref{sect:exp:layout}, we also measured the numbers of L1-load misses, CPU instructions, and branch misses; however, we do not show the numbers because they are not interesting as follows.
+On CPU instructions and branch misses, the difference between \Name{LexBFS} and \Name{LexDFS} was within $\pm 1.3\%$ and slight.
+This is essential because the traversal orders are related only to construction and the program in pattern matching is identical.
+Also on L1-load misses, the difference was within $\pm 10\%$ in most cases and does not impact the matching times reported in Figure \ref{fig:order}.}

 Comparing \Name{Lex} and \Name{Freq}, there is no significant difference.
 Although we also tested other orders, such as a random order, we did not observe any significant differences.
 The reason is explained by the average number of outgoing transitions for an internal state reported in Table \ref{tab:scheme:outgoing}.
-The average number is the average size of $E$ ($\neq \emptyset$) in Algorithm \ref{algo:constr}.
-In all cases, the average number is several, indicating that the order to visit elements in $E$ is insignificant.
+The number of outgoing transitions for an internal state was often small, indicating the order of visiting those outgoing transitions was not significant for achieving cache-efficient memory layout.